ABOUT THE CHALLENGE

 Case competitions are increasing popular around the world as a way for students to exercise critical thinking skills using a “real world” challenge.
 For this international, virtual competition, teams of 4-6 students will receive a challenge relating to a pressing global health problem.
 Teams will be given up to EIGHT weeks to prepare a video of up to 10 minutes in English proposing a realistic, well-designed, innovative solution to the challenge.
 Teams will save their videos on youtube or vimeo and submit the link via email for judging by an international panel of APRU Global Health Program members and other global expert judges.

-Three videos will be chosen by an international panel of judges for the final round, which will be held at the APRU GH annual conference in Hong Kong on Nov 19, 2019.
+Three videos will be chosen by an international panel of judges for the final round, which will be held at the APRU GH Annual Conference in Hong Kong on Nov 19, 2019.
+Conference participants will be asked to vote on the videos.
+This score and the judges’ combined score will each count for 50% of the final score to decide the winning team.
 The winning team will be announced at the conference and a prize of US$500 will be awarded.

 - MARCH 15 – Case challenge sent out via email at 11:59am Pacific Time